 A: Right now, I love science.

-Top myths about Home Schooling
+Top Myths about Home Schooling

 - Home Schooling does not help children to learn.